theoriginalstove/tree-sitter-perm/README.md

 Syntax highlighting support for the Perm authorization language used by [Permify](https://permify.co) for [tree-sitter](https://tree-sitter.github.io/tree-sitter/)

+## Status
+I believe the grammar and highlights are complete.
+Checked against the mercury and notion examples from the permify docs.
+If there are some nasty perm files that you have that this isn't working for, let me know and I'll work on getting it working correctly (or open a issue/PR).

 ### TODOs
 - [ ] Add tests for all the rules